Last Updated on September 30, 2023 by FAB Jim The Cyclist

 Schwinn – founded at Chicago in 1895.
 Was the largest of the USA manufacturers for most of the 20th century.
 Brand still survives for big box type stores.

-Sears – Free Spirit.
-See a lot of these bikes for sale in this area, many are considered nice bikes and are made in Austria by Steyr.
+Sears/Free Spirit – this brand was used by Sears.
+I see a lot of these bikes for sale in this area, many are considered nice bikes and are made in Austria by Steyr.
 Later US made models not as nice.
 Not very collectible due to branding.

 Shelby Cycle Company – found in Shelby, OH in 1925.
 AMF purchased Shelby in 1953.